Diana Krall: Career

-The 2001 movie "The Score" (US and Germany), starring Robert De Niro and Marlon Brando, featured a recording of Krall's entitled: "I'll Make It Up As I Go."
-This song accompanies the film's ending credits (chapter 12) and was composed by fellow Canadian, David Foster.
+The 2001 movie The Score (US and Germany), starring Robert De Niro and Marlon Brando, featured a recording of Krall's titled "I'll Make It Up As I Go."
+This song accompanied the film's ending credits (chapter 12) and was composed by fellow Canadian David Foster.

 After marrying English singer-songwriter Elvis Costello in 2003, Krall worked with him as a lyricist and began to compose her own songs, resulting in the album The Girl in the Other Room.
-Released in April 2004, it quickly rose to the top five in the United Kingdom and made the Australian top 40 album charts.
+Released in April 2004, it quickly rose to the top five in the United Kingdom and made the Australian top 40 albums chart.
 She also joined Ray Charles on his Genius Loves Company album in 2004 for the song "You Don't Know Me", and her 2004 performance at Bell Centre, Montreal on June 29 was released as her second live CD and DVD, Live at the Montreal Jazz Festival, released on November 23, 2004.

-In late May 2007, Krall was featured in a Lexus ad campaign.
+In late May 2007, Krall was featured in a Lexus advertisement campaign.
 That year she also sang "Dream a Little Dream of Me" with piano accompaniment by pianist Hank Jones for an "all-star" tribute album We All Love Ella: Celebrating the First Lady of Song (2007) produced by Phil Ramone.

 Quiet Nights, produced by Krall and Tommy LiPuma, was released on March 31, 2009, and consisted of mainly bossa nova standards.

 Krall produced Barbra Streisand's album Love Is the Answer, released on September 29, 2009.

 In 2011, Krall went on a private retreat to Sri Lanka.
 In September 2012, she accompanied Paul McCartney at Capitol Studios in a live performance of his album Kisses on the Bottom, which was shown live on the internet.
 On September 13, 2012, Krall performed "Fly Me to the Moon" at astronaut Neil Armstrong's memorial service in Washington, D.C.